All Episodes

 So I'm told that there's a lot of people in that position that have now decided to come forward and cooperate more fully.

-And but it is a crucial development as it relates to the fraud that was committed on the court.
+But it is a crucial development as it relates to the fraud that was committed on the court.

-We know that everybody was warned by Bruce Orr in closed door testimony, he described warning everybody in the FBI and the top ranks.
+He described warning everybody in the FBI and the top ranks.

 Everybody in the Department of Justice knew.

-Well, this was August 2016.
+Oh, this was August 2016.

 Then just shy of two weeks before James Comey, who said, we don't spy.

-Well, why'd you sign the Pfizer warrant?
+Well, why'd you sign the FISA warrant?

-Anyway, he signed the first Pfizer warrant, but he had been warned again, this time by Kathleen Kavlak, who was very alarmed after meeting with Steele because Steele had a deadline for the information that he was seeking.
+Anyway, he signed the first FISA warrant, but he had been warned again, this time by Kathleen Kavlak, who was very alarmed after meeting with Steele because Steele had a deadline for the information that he was seeking.

-The deadline, of course, was election day, because he wanted the dossier to get Trump, and he wanted to be able to confirm did this happen, did this happen.
+The deadline, of course, was Election Day because he wanted the dossier to get Trump and he wanted to be able to confirm, did this happen, did this happen?

 I mean, Steele is the only guy that got paid from four separate people for information that we now know is a lie.